cgi-italy/insula/README.md

 Comprehensive [documentation](docs/index.html) for the Insula services and tools.

+## Sample Jupyter Notebooks

+A set of [Jupyter Notebooks](https://github.com/cgi-italy/notebooks) showing the usage of Insula's APIs.

 ## OpenAPI Specification Documents

 [OpenAPI specifications](apis/index.md) of the Insula APIs.
 These documents include details about endpoints, request and response structures, and other necessary information for API consumers.